arduino/docs-content/content/arduino-cloud/01.guides/04.micropython/content.md

 - Connect your Arduino device to your Wi-Fi® network.
 - Connect your Arduino device to the Arduino Cloud via MicroPython.
-- Control an LED using the Arduino IoT Cloud.
+- Control an LED using the Arduino Cloud.

 ## Hardware & Software Needed